mtr013/log-analysis/README.md

 This small project generates synthetic host logs in JSON Lines format to help test analysis tools and notebooks.

-Original analysis was done on a private dataset provided as a task by Yandex and excluded for privacy concerns.
+The original analysis used a private dataset and is excluded from this repository for privacy reasons.
+The synthetic logs here are generated to resemble statistical properties of the original data while avoiding any real user or host identifiers.

-The output is a JSON Lines file where each line is a JSON object with fields: host, uid, username, ip, timestamp (ISO8601Z), pid, ppid, process_name.
+The generator writes a JSON Lines file where each line is a JSON object with the following fields:

+- `host` — hostname where the event occurred
+- `uid` — numeric user id
+- `username` — account name
+- `ip` — source IP address
+- `timestamp` — ISO8601 timestamp (UTC)
+- `pid`, `ppid` — process id and parent process id (may be null)
+- `process_name` — name of the process

 Files

 - `generate_logs.py` — generator script
-- `synthetic_logs.json` — generated logs (similar to original dataset)
+- `synthetic_logs.json` — sample output produced by the generator
-- `log_analysis.ipynb` — notebook with log analysis
+- `log_analysis.ipynb` — example notebook showing common analyses (events/day, top IPs, suspicious users, process chains)